Problem Solving Skills for Kids

 Get Started Learning

-Coding doesn’t replace other problem-solving exercises that you are already doing with your student.
-What it does is offer them a safe and fun environment to become better problem solvers by reinforcing and building on their offline activities.
+Coding offers kids a safe and fun environment to become better problem solvers by reinforcing and building on their offline experiences and education.

 Juni Learning offers coding for for kids that teach computational thinking as well as many other computer science basics.
 Take a look at our award-winning courses and curriculum, or speak with a Juni Advisor by calling (650) 263-4306 or emailing email@example.com.